Carla White, BS Pharm

 100R Beard Hall, , CB# 7566, Chapel Hill, NC, 27599-7566

 Carla White is a pharmacist, associate dean of Organizational Diversity and Inclusion, and clinical assistant professor at the UNC Eshelman School of Pharmacy.
-She is responsible for building a comprehensive organizational diversity, equity, and inclusion (DEI) Strategy that will direct and align with the School’s education mission.
-Her expertise is in strategic programmatic development.
-She is a highly regarded thought leader, influencer, and pragmatic disruptor in the DEI space.
-Major areas of responsibility include: developing best practices and addressing challenges to recruiting and retaining diverse students, faculty, staff, and postdocs; leading the development, implementation, and assessment of cultural intelligence in the PharmD and PhD programs; building an inclusive culture; following relevant metrics to assess the School’s effectiveness and impact as a diverse, equitable, and inclusive organization; and developing strategic partnerships and programs within and external to the University to achieve the priorities of the Office and the School.
+She is responsible for the development of an organizational diversity, equity, and inclusion (DEI) strategy that will direct and align with the School’s education mission.
+She is a highly regarded thought leader, educator, influencer, and pragmatic disruptor in the DEI space.
+Major areas of responsibility include developing best practices and strategic and partnerships, addressing challenges, and determining the relevant metrics to assess the School’s effectiveness and impact.

 - Bachelor of Science in Pharmacy